 - to offer one undergraduate level unit relevant to their research field.

-The doctoral fellowship opportunities will be announced on this webpage and on the MIAS page in late 2020, and the first doctoral student will be hired in 2021.
+The doctoral fellowship opportunities will be announced on this webpage and on the MIAS page in 2021, and the first doctoral student will be hired in late 2021.